aspose-cells/Aspose.Cells-Doc-md/english/pythonnet/developer-guide/cells-formatting/conditional-formatting/_index.md

 Aspose.Cells for Python via .NET lets you both add and remove conditional formatting at runtime.
 The code samples below show how to set conditional formatting:

 1. Instantiate a workbook.
-1. Add an empty conditional format.
+2. Add an empty conditional format.
-1. Set the range that the formatting should apply to.
+3. Set the range that the formatting should apply to.
-1. Define the formatting conditions.
+4. Define the formatting conditions.
-1. Save the file.
+5. Save the file.

-After this example comes a number of other smaller examples that show how to apply font settings, borders settings, and patterns.
+After this example comes a number of other smaller examples that show how to apply font settings, border settings, and patterns.

-Microsoft Excel 2007 added more advanced conditional formatting that Aspose.Cells for Python via .NET also support.
-The examples here, illustrate how to use simple formatting, the Microsoft Excel 2007 examples show how to apply more advanced conditional formatting.
+Microsoft Excel 2007 added more advanced conditional formatting that Aspose.Cells for Python via .NET also **supports**.
+The examples here illustrate how to use simple formatting; the Microsoft Excel 2007 examples show how to apply more advanced conditional formatting.

 {{< gist "aspose-cells-gists" "7bb30376b4d40cdfd596286870fb9752" "Cells-Formatting-ConditionalFormattingatRuntime-1.py" >}}